Konak Ferry Terminal

 The original Konak Terminal was opened on 14 April 1938 and was located inland on Konak Square.
 The existing structure was built in the 1980s, when the city municipality redesigned Konak Square and constructed Mustafa Kemal Sahil Boulevard along a reclaimed coast.

 Overview

 İzdeniz operates a ferry service to seven other terminals along the east İzmir bay.
 These terminals are: Karşıyaka, Pasaport, Alsancak, Bostanlı, Göztepe, Üçkuyular and Bayraklı.
 A total of 99 ferries depart and arrive at the terminal every weekday.
 The majority of these ferries operate to Karşıyaka with 52 daily.
 Weekends still see many ferries but not as much as on weekdays.

 The terminal building itself has of two levels.
 The lower level is for passengers and consists of a waiting hall, ticket booths and turnstiles while the upper floor consists of a cafe and bakery.
 A coffee house and news kiosk are located outside, directly in front of the building.

-Connections

-ESHOT operates city bus service on İnönü Avenue.
-In the following table the stop İskele refers to Konak Ferry Terminel.